“When you wake up, you’ll have a Mum and Dad.”

 Rose’s father died when she was very young, but through the magic of the TARDIS, we get to meet Pete Tyler.
 Pete is likable and gave his life up to save his wife, child and world despite failing as a husband, father and man in other areas.

 To be honest, I never warmed to Pete Tyler from the alternate world (hereby known as Pete 2.)
 He was not a father and did not seem willing to take on that role until Doomsday when he saved her but considering he didn’t return with Jackie and Mickey in Journey’s End, I feel that really had more to do with Jackie giving him an ear full.
+He just lacked what made Pete 1 a good man.

 Martha’s mother is shown as a villain for most of the series, working with some shady seeming people poisoning her against The Doctor.
 She is not doing this to get the Doctor, but her love for her daughter is being used against her.
 She is a pawn in the Master’s game, trying to protect her daughter but ultimately working against that.
 Francine gets her redemption by not killing the Master.
-(For my opinions on killing the Master, see He Was So Good To My Father.)

 Martha’s father had far less screen time than her mother.
 We first see Clive siding with his young gold digging girlfriend over his aggressive ex-wife in the fight that ruined his only son’s 21st birthday.
 It’s a quick flash of the family but it shows a lot about Clive.
 He is a man in a mid-life crisis trying to have fun now that he’s free from Francine’s iron fist and being taken for a fool by this other woman.
 I had very little sympathy with him but when it comes time for him to play his part in the Master’s plan, he warns Martha, even though he is very clearly putting himself at risk.
 He, like Pete before him, is willing to give his life to protect his family.

-Donna’s mother is a very dominating woman.
+Donna’s mother is also a very dominating woman.
 She loves her daughter and wants what’s best for her but instead of encouraging her, the way The Doctor does, Sylvia is constantly nagging at her in order for Donna to improve her life.
 Sylvia was never really given a chance to shine like the other mothers but we saw her potential in how quick and resourceful she was to save her father from ATMOS.

 Donna’s father, Geoff, died between The Runaway Bride at Christmas 2006 and season 4 in 2008.
 Geoff was meant to be in season 4 as Donna’s ally under Sylvia’s iron first, however the actor Howard Attfield passed away in early production so Wilfred Mott was re-modelled from the extremely minor character in The Voyage of The Damned to Geoff’s role as Donna’s grandfather and the other side of the generation gap.